 News & Events

-Alumni and friends are invited to join President Chris Sullivan '81 and President Emeritus Bro.
-Rene Roy '59 at a luncheon reception in Naples on March 21 and an evening reception in the Villages on March 22.
+Alumni and friends are invited to join President Chris Sullivan '81 at a Raider Nation Alumni Reception in Washington, DC on Thursday, May 2 in the Mayflower Hotel.
 Click here to register.